appkilt/appkilt-lib/README.md

 ### Initializing the Library

+First, make sure that your app has the proper permissions.
+Network access is required to upload bug reports and download updates

+	Add the following permissions to your AndroidManifest.xml: android:name="android.permission.INTERNET"

 Add the following code to your Android app application class.
 If you don't have an Application class, you can create one easily.
 Remember to add it to your AndroidManifest.xml.